EindbaasExpress/toolboxrs/README.md

 You also need to redownload the target wasm32 again when switching: `rustup target add wasm32-unknown-unknown`.

 ### Building the project
-1. To build to entire rust-project use the Makefile in the root by running `make build-all` from the project root.
+1. To build to entire rust-project use the Makefile in the root by running `make build_all` from the project root.
 This will build the project as a whole, both all three crates with their own targets (mainly for wasm getting stuck during compilation).
 After this the `wasm-pack build` command is executed to build a local package that can be imported into the toolboxrs-ui front-end project.
 This uses vite and Svelte for the front-end code, and uses the commands from the `shared` crate via the `wasm` binary.
 For this Vite requires the wasm and the top-level-await plugins in order to run with webassembly.
 2. To build the front-end project into a /dist-folder, run `npm install` and `npm run build` in the `wasm/toolboxrs-ui/`-folder.